JCarter1990/LCSRemake/README.md

 Then arm them and send them forth to Stop Evil.
 Eventually the public will fall behind us, and we will put more Elite Liberals in government for greater justice.

-A remake of the text based game Liberal Crime Squad in C# that Tarn Adams at bay12games.com made years ago.
+A remake i am currently working on of the text based game Liberal Crime Squad that Tarn Adams at bay12games.com made years ago.
+Although he used C++ i have decided to remake it using C#.